jasonumiker-sysdig/example-scenarios/README.md

 #### security-playground-restricted
 This will be blocked by our python app not being run as the root user, and therefore not being root outside the container either in security-playground-restricted.
 It also would be blocked by not having hostPID and/or the privileged securityContext in the PodSpec.

+### 7. Crypto Mining Example
+Here we are downloading popular crytpo miner cgminer and running it.

+This will fire several Rules including:
+* `Mailicious filenames written` and `Malicilous binary detected` from the `Sysdig Runtime Threat Intelligence` Managed Policy
+* `Drift Detection` from `Container Drift`
+* `Detect outbound connections to common miner pool ports` from the `Sysdig Runtime Threat Intelligence` Managed Policy
+* `Cryto Mining Detection` from `Machine Learning`

+NOTE: If you want to actually mine (needed to trigger a couple of the rules above) remove the --dry-run from the command in the curl.
+Also note that without the --dry-run that it will keep running until you kill the Pod!

+NOTE: This example currently only works with Intel/AMD (not ARM including Apple M1/M2)

+#### security-playground-restricted
+This is the only example that still works with sysdig-playground-restricted as you don't need to be root to download and run the crypto miner.
+It can, however, be blocked by a Sysdig Container Drift Policy set to enforce/prevent the drift.